 With the explosion of e-commerce, shipments have led to the creation of the supply-chain logistics term of Direct Injection.
 Direct Injection means the grouping of shipments of smaller size and weight at the origin and sent on a direct flight to the destination country.
 This model is dependent on volume so large volume e-commerce countries like the US are where it is implemented.

-Once the cargo reaches the destination country the local last mile delivery company will deliver to the customer.
-Often packages are labeled with domestic shipping labels at origin giving the customer the look and feel of a domestic delivery.
+Once the cargo reaches the destination country the local last-mile delivery company will deliver to the customer.
+Often packages are labeled with domestic shipping labels at origin giving the customer the look and feel of domestic delivery.

 The carrier can usually provide end-to-end tracking with delivery confirmation.